dankar/dankar.github.io/_posts/2015-04-12-altair-8800-emulator.md

 Running
 -------

 The code currently loads the file "88dskrom.bin" from the SD card and places it at 0xff00 in memory.
-This is a standard disk loader ROM for the 88-DCDD.
+This is a standard disk loader ROM using the 88-DCDD (Altair disk drive system).

 The 88-DCDD reads and writes the files "disk1.bin" and "disk2.bin" from the SD card.
 Consequently, CP/M 2.2 can be booted by adding it as "disk1.bin" on the SD card and then starting execution from 0xff00.